IBMSpectrumComputing/lsf-python-api/README.md

 Before compiling the library, set the LSF environment variables:

 `$ source profile.lsf`

+If using python version higher than 3.10, distutils has been deprecated, install setuptools:

+`$ pip3 install setuptools`

 To compile and install the library, go to the main source directory and type: